kumu/docs/getting-started/introduction.md

 # Introduction

-This is initial content.
+This page contains everything you need to hit the ground running with Kumu.

 ## Getting to know the user interface

+### The Map
-**The Map.** The right side of your screen is the map.
+The right side of your screen is the map.
 Elements are the circles you see on the map and connections are the lines between the elements.
 To select either of them, simply click on the circle or the line.
 In the lower right corner of the map you'll find a cloud icon (<i class="fa fa-cloud"></i>) that can be used to import data to your account.
 You can also drag and drop files directly onto your map to import them.

+### The Sidebar
-**The Sidebar.** The left side of your screen is the sidebar.
+ The left side of your screen is the sidebar.
 When nothing is selected, the sidebar displays either the *map overview* or the active *perspective* settings (you can toggle between the two in the upper right corner of the sidebar).
 If you click on any element, connection or loop, the left side of your screen will display the *profile* for whatever you've selected.
 If you want to hide the sidebar, simply click the three vertical dots (<i class="fa fa-ellipsis-v"></i>) off to the middle right side of the sidebar.

+### The Toolbar
-**The Toolbar.** At the bottom of the map you'll find the toolbar.
+At the bottom of the map you'll find the toolbar.
 Use the toolbar to pin elements in place, add direction to connections, access the main menu, and much more.
 Here's what each of the icons does:

 <table>
   <tbody>